-Our Manager, Safety Management Overseas S.A., is ultimately owned by Machairiotissa Holdings Inc., which is wholly-owned by Polys Hajioannou, our chief executive officer.
-Our Manager, along with its predecessor, has provided services to our vessels since 1965 and continues to provide technical, administrative and certain commercial services which support our business, as well as comprehensive ship management services such as technical supervision and commercial management, including chartering our vessels, pursuant to our management agreement described below.
+Our Manager, Safety Management Overseas S.A., is controlled by Polys Hajioannou, our chief executive officer, through another entity, Machairiotissa Holdings, Inc. Our Manager, along with its predecessor, has provided services to our vessels since 1965 and continues to provide technical, administrative and certain commercial services which support our business, as well as comprehensive ship management services such as technical supervision and commercial management, including chartering our vessels, pursuant to our Management Agreement described below.